German teens say English exam was unfair

 One of the region's top linguists, Bernd Saur, said: "I urge the pupils to await their results - nobody's going to get a whacking."

-Last year there was a dispute about another school English exam, in the neighbouring German state of North Rhine-Westphalia.
+Last year there was a dispute about another school English exam, in the western German state of North Rhine-Westphalia.

 The exam marks were revised after an online protest petition.
 Students complained that the exam had included a poor recording of Prince Harry "mumbling" in a speech.